Laksmi De-Neefe Suardana: Puteri Indonesia 2022

-At the end of the coronation night, Suardana successfully defeated other 43 delegates across Indonesia, She is the first Balinese and Hindu to ever be crowned Puteri Indonesia.
+At the end of the coronation night, Suardana successfully defeated other 43 delegates from across Indonesia, becoming the first Balinese to win Puteri Indonesia.
 She was crowned as Puteri Indonesia 2022 by the outgoing titleholder, Raden Roro Ayu Maulida Putri of East Java.
 Suardana was crowned along with her fellow Puteri Indonesia queens, Cindy May McGuire and Adinda Cresheilla.

 Miss Universe 2022

 As the winner of Puteri Indonesia 2022, Suardana represented Indonesia at the 71st edition of the Miss Universe competition, but was unplaced.

 Filmography

 Together with her older sister, Dewi De-Neefe, Suardana started her acting career as an extra in the film of Elizabeth Gilbert's book entitled Eat Pray Love in 2010 by Columbia Pictures and Plan B Entertainment.